 Houses of Parliament

 Visitor Oyster Cards / Travelcards / Contactless payment

 We strongly recommend purchasing an Oyster Card or Travelcard or using a contactless credit or debit card.
 These options are easy to use and cheaper than single tickets.

 An Oyster Card is pre-loaded with credit that can be used on the Underground, buses and some railway lines.
 You are guaranteed the cheapest fare for each journey.
 You can ‘top up’ your Oyster Card at all Underground stations.
 You can buy a Visitors Oyster card online before you travel to the UK or buy a standard Oyster Card at any Underground station.

 A Travelcard is a paper ticket that is valid for 1 or 7 days unlimited travel on the Underground and buses within specific zones.
 Most visitors to London will only require Zones 1 and 2.
-You can purchase a Travelcard at any Underground Station.
+You can purchase a Travelcard at any Underground Station and start from £12.

 If you have a credit or debit contactless card, then simply use this to get the best fares.
 Simply tap in and tap out at every station (make sure you use the same card).